iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Has been great until today, then froze.
 Rebooted phone and 95 days of data lost.
 Including all inputs on jabs and dates.<br> :date: __2021-03-06 11:02:38__

-> The 'app' has been very good for months..
-Since the latest upgrade it has been an absolute 'pain'.
-Having to login- enter a oassword and email Every time!! the screens do nit wiek on my phone.. boxes are constricted so that I cannot see the options!!
-What a shame tou had to change something that was working very well!!!<br> :date: __2021-03-05 14:33:31__

 #### 1-star reviews